 The Archives is open weekdays to students, faculty, alumni, and other interested researchers.

 Student Life includes class records such as Commencement and Baccalaureate speeches and programs, Convocation material, and reunion related records.
 Material related to extracurricular life, such as scrapbooks and memorabilia provide a more personal view into the world of Deerfield Academy students.
-In addition, there are programs, photographs, and other records of performing arts, campus entertainment, and student organizations.
+In addition, there are programs, photographs, and other records of performing arts, campus activity, and student organizations.

 Buildings and Grounds

-Buildings and grounds files contain photographs, architectural drawings, official correspondence and other records which document the growth and change of the campus and its buildings.
+Buildings and Grounds files contain photographs, architectural drawings, official correspondence and other records which document the growth and change of the campus and its buildings.

 The Athletics Collection consists of records related to all sports at the school including photographs, schedules, administrative material and other records.